rfautier/find_correction/README.md

 --campus CAMPUS  You can specifie a campus.
 Paris is the default.

---update        To re-download the register user to a project
+--update        To re-download all users register to an project